emlynoregan/cloudpickle/README.md

 * [Manually rewriting recursive inner functions to be serialisable in Python](https://medium.com/@emlynoregan/manually-rewriting-recursive-inner-functions-to-be-serialisable-in-python-83895792b176#.9g3ibfgi3)
 * [Automatically Serialising Recursive Inner Functions in Python using the Y Combinator](https://medium.com/@emlynoregan/automatically-serialising-recursive-inner-functions-in-python-using-the-y-combinator-fc5d37e50b29#.of57pdbqb)

+You can install it using

+    pip install cloudpickle

+and use it like this:

+    import yccloudpickle

+    ser = yccloudpickle.dumps(lambda x: x+1)

+ie: exactly like cloudpickle, but called yccloudpickle everywhere.

 The rest of this readme is from the [source cloudpickle library](https://github.com/cloudpipe/cloudpickle).

 # cloudpickle